spatie/laravel-open-telemetry/docs/advanced-usage/continuing-traces-with-other-systems.md

 ## Sending trace information from your Laravel app to another system

-If your Laravel app calls other system using Laravel's built-in `Http` client, you can call the `withTrace` method.
-This will add a `traceparent` header containing the trace and span ids.
+If your app uses Laravel's built-in `Http` client to call another system, you can call the `withTrace()` method to automatically add a `traceparent` header to the request for the current trace.

 ```php
 use Illuminate\Support\Facades\Http;